keithrbennett/wifiwand/README.md

 If you try to run the shell, the script will require the `pry` gem, so that will need to be installed.
 `pry` in turn requires access to a `readline` library.
-If you encounter an error relating to finding a `readline` library, this can be fixed by installing the `pry-coolline` gem: `gem install pry-coolline`.
+If you encounter an error relating to finding a `readline` library, this can probably be fixed by installing the `pry-coolline` gem: `gem install pry-coolline`.
 If you are using the Ruby packaged with Mac OS, or for some other reason require root access to install gems, you will need to precede those commands with `sudo`: